-Just because you played high school, college, or professional baseball, that does not mean you understand proper hitting mechanics.
-Even Hall of Famers do not understand how they actually moved their body and their bats.
+Just because you played high school, college, or professional baseball, that does not mean you understand good hitting mechanics even if you have good hitting mechanics.
+Here are examples of Hall of Famers and MLB greats who do not understand how they actually moved their body and their bats.
 They confuse feel with what is real.
-They may feel like they are moving their body and swinging the bat a certain way, but slow motion video shows us that the real movements and swing are different.
+They may feel like they are moving their body and swinging the bat a certain way, but slow motion video shows us that the real movements and swing are very different.
+Unfortunately, they are giving people awful advice.

 Having played baseball at a high level is certainly useful, but it in no way means you can teach hitting particularly if you do not study the high level swing.